R/align_dates_seasonal.R

 #' @param drop_leap_week If `TRUE` and date_resolution is `week`, `isoweek` or `epiweek`, leap weeks (week 53)

 #' are dropped if they are not in the most recent season.
-Disable if data should be returned.
+Set to `FALSE` to retain leap weeks from all seasons.

 #' Dropping week 53 from historical data is the most common approach.
 Otherwise historical data for week 53 would